glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 - Ongoing conflict between actors with opposing interests or needs;
 - A synthetic environment that enables agent choice and feedback;
 - Agents make decisions and experience consequences via adjudication or rules;
-- Strategic reasoning uses information about other agents and the environment.-hcsftharuseoinm-deciionsgnerte sihs.
+- Strategic reasoning uses information about other agents and the environment.
+- The outcomes of the game are used to inform real-world decisions or generate insights.

 Conflict and war have been a focal topic of games and stories for thousands of years.
 Strategy wargames are nearly as old as written history.
 Examples of strategy-focused conflict games can be found across the ancient world, including the Egyptian _Senet_, the Greeks' _Polis_, Chinese _Go_, and India's _Chaturanga_, which eventually became perhaps the most well-known wargame in the world: _Chess_.
 Wargames act as a simplified model of conflict to navigate the world and make effective decisions @perla_why_2011.
 Modern contemporary wargaming evolved from custom variations of chess that incorporated additional rule systems or maps, designed to simulate military battles, most notably @von_reisswitz-kaderzin_und_grabowska_kriegsspiel_1989.